candywal/ManishaResume/README.md

 # ManishaResume
 Resume Webpage for Manisha Bansal
 #
-This is a quick test if commits are working from vscode
+This is a quick test if commits are working from vscode.